-The aim of eSwift is to improve delivery, safety and quality of health care for all service users through better access to information while protecting privacy and confidentiality of all information.
+The aim of eSwift is to improve delivery, safety and quality of healthcare for all service users through better access to information, while protecting privacy and confidentiality of all information.

-Orla Gogarty, Director of ICT, Business Development and Information Governance expanded on the positive changes that eSwift will have for SPMHS and the care it provides.
+Orla Gogarty, Director of Information and Communications Technology (ICT), Business Development and Information Governance, expanded on the positive changes that eSwift will have for SPMHS and the care we provide.

-“An additional benefit is that it will streamline workflows and processes which support care delivery and facilitate service user communication and information sharing between staff anytime anywhere.”
+“An additional benefit is that it will streamline workflows and processes which support care delivery and facilitate service user communication and information-sharing between staff anytime, anywhere.”

-The following are just some of the ways eSwift will change and improve SPMHS on a day-to-day level;
+The following are just some of the ways eSwift will change and improve SPMHS on a day-to-day level.

-- Core Data will be saved, so clinical staff won’t have to record or ask service users for information twice.
+- Core data will be saved, so clinical staff won’t have to record or ask service users for information twice.

-- The system will create letters, such as appointment letters where the service users’ address and appointment details will automatically be filled in.
+- The system will create letters, such as appointment letters, where the service users’ address and appointment details will automatically be filled in.

-- Blood results will be available electronically as soon as the Laboratory completes them.
+- Blood results will be available electronically as soon as the laboratory completes them.

 - Clinical staff will be able to see what medicines have been prescribed and administered.

-- Clinical staff will be able to see who is admitted to a bed, who is planned to be admitted and a service users planned discharged date or if they are on leave.
+- Clinical staff will be able to see who is admitted to a bed, who is planned to be admitted and a service user's planned discharged date or if they are on leave.

 - eSwift will also improve the process of providing evidence of Mental Health Commission regulatory compliance.

-“A Strategic project of this scale is always challenging but the clinical, technical and project management skill mix within the eSwift team has been a critical success factor.
+Ms Gogarty added: “SPMHS and its staff have approached the implementation of eSwift with energy, commitment and focus.
+A strategic project of this scale is always challenging, but the clinical, technical and project management skill mix within the eSwift team has been a critical success factor.
 We look forward to continuing the delivery the benefits of eSwift for our service users and staff.”